HaithamAmireh/apex-legends-champions/README.md

-## URL
+# URL
 https://apex-legends-champions.haithamamireh.com/docs

-This is a REST API that can return information regarding the champions of Apex Legends
+### This is a REST API that can return information regarding the champions of Apex Legends

+### It is a containerized FastAPI application running on an EC2 instance with API Gateway to handle the endpoints and Route 53.